SkoolNotes/Taproot/2020ISOS101/KBe20isos101floScienceDoDont.md

     - Be aware of overgeneralization
     - Correlation vs Causation
 - Peer Review
+    - peer reviewers should be objective or people who disagree
     - be critical of results
     - check statistics and data
 - Aftercare